thecoder75/lamd/readme.md

 * * *

 ## Configuration
-LAMD will now use/access LiveMe Pro Tools configuration settings and use the same settings for its downloads and function handling.
+LAMD will now use/access LiveMe Pro Tools (v1.250.xxxxxxxx or higher) configuration settings and use the same settings for its downloads and function handling.

 * * *